frederic-perez/AmE-dictionary/dictionary.md

 __fancy__ _v_ __1__ __a__ To have a liking or enthusiasm for: _He fancies sports cars._ __b__ To have a desire or inclination for: _Would you fancy a cup of coffee?_ __c__ To take a romantic interest in (someone): _Do you think he fancies her?_ __2__ To imagine or suppose: _I fancy she is an exceedingly proud woman._
 __fanny pack__ A small pouch on a belt, for money and other valuables, worn round the waist or hips.
 The name "fanny pack" is derived from the way they were traditionally worn facing the rear above the buttocks, for which "fanny" is a slang term in the United States (a person's buttocks). :es: riñonera
 __farce__
-__fast and furious__  _Cliché_ Very rapidly and with unrestrained energy. _Her work in the kitchen was fast and furious, and it looked lovely when she finished.
+__fast and furious__ :three: _Cliché_ Very rapidly and with unrestrained energy. _Her work in the kitchen was fast and furious, and it looked lovely when she finished.
 Everything was going so fast and furious at the store during the Christmas rush that we never had time to eat lunch._
 __fave__
 __faze__ _v_
 __fearl__ _A fearl youngster._
-__felon__ :four: A person who has committed a felony. _Hairston has been tied to a felon through rental cars._
+__felon__ :five: A person who has committed a felony. _Hairston has been tied to a felon through rental cars._
 __felony__ _n_ A crime regarded in the US and many other judicial systems as more serious than a misdemeanor. _He pleaded guilty to six felonies._
 __fester__
 __festooned__ _His podium was festooned with a sign._